For Engineering-Led and Complex B2B Businesses

 That requires clarity on:

-1: Market Selection
+1: Market Selection (Or sub-section of the market)

 2: Critical Problem Being Solved

-3: How Value is Being Articulated
+3: How Proof is Being Articulated

 4: Where Buyer Risk is reduced